RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

     this.field('categories');
   });

-  // Download the data from the JSON file generated during
-  // the $ jekyll build process
-  window.data = $.getJSON('/search_data.json');
+  // Get the generated search_data.json file so lunr.js can search it locally. window.data = $.getJSON('/search_data.json');

   // Wait for the data to load and add it to lunr